arekjg/TeslaRentingApp/README.md

 - creating an account
 - signing in and booking a car with an account
 - editing user's data and password
+- displaying and deleting user's reservations
 - browsing rental company's locations
-- managing booked reservations - **functionality still in progress**

 ## Technologies used